#MuteRKelly Got Live & Personal At A Rally In New York City

 “Destroy R. Kelly,” a woman separated from the rest of the cluster shouted. “‘Mute’ isn’t enough.”

-The organizations Ultraviolet and Color of Change collaborated to organize the event alongside #MuteRKelly, CREDO Action, Girls for Gender Equity, and NOW NYC.
+The organisations Ultraviolet and Color of Change collaborated to organise the event alongside #MuteRKelly, CREDO Action, Girls for Gender Equity, and NOW NYC.
 The rally came together in less than 72 hours, inspired by recent developments in the case against R. Kelly.

 “You’ve made a lot of money off of this man,” journalist Jamilah Lemieux told the crowd, directly addressing RCA.
 “He’s washed up now, so what are you holding onto?
 You have nothing left to do but get a little bit of good PR for doing what you should have done when he married Aaliyah.”